VijithaEkanayake/mlops-toolkit/README.md

 ### Prerequisite

+1. Python 3.10: Ensure that Python 3.10 is installed on your system before running the application.
-1. [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) installed and configured for your cluster
+2. [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) installed and configured for your cluster

 #### Set up the mlops-data-fetcher.